U.S. says conducted air strike near Afghan hospital, MSF says 19 killed

 Ghani’s predecessor, Hamid Karzai, fell out with his backers in Washington in part over the number of civilians killed by bombs in the nearly 14-year-old war, America’s longest military conflict.

-The International Committee of the Red Cross said it was “deeply shocked” by the incident.

-Additional reporting by Kay Johnson in Kabul, Phil Stewart and Eric Beech in Washington, Gus Trompiz in Paris and Robert-Jan Bartunek in Brussels; Editing by Louise Ireland and Eric Beech
+Reporting by Hamid Shalizi and Andrew MacAskill; Additional reporting by Kay Johnson in Kabul; Phil Stewart and Eric Beech in Washington; Gus Trompiz in Paris; and Robert-Jan Bartunek in Brussels; Editing by Louise Ireland and Alan Crosby